jjvanzon/Circular-Language-Spec/spec/commands/commands-loose-ideas.md

 An object assignment can also be used for *commands*.
 In that case it is a *command object assignment*.
 You can only let two command symbols refer to the same object when they are command *definitions*.
 You can not assign a command object to a command call.
 This is due to the special object creation behavior of a call.
 Command calls can never *redirect* their object.
 They are always *their own* object, and they are only created, when they are running.
 Command definitions, however, are permanently created objects, and a command definition symbol can redirect its object target.

 To keep direct conversion between an object and a command possible without any loss of structure, it is allowed to give a call symbol and object redirection anyway.
-But then, the object redirection will behave as a *definition* redirection and a warning will be generated.
+But then, the object redirection might behave as a *definition* redirection and a warning might be generated.

 -----